martin-micimo/ansible-haproxy/README.md

 To use this Role install it from the Ansible Galaxy

-Eighter from Shell on your local machine:
+Either from Shell on your local machine:

 ```shell
 ansible-galaxy role install martin-micimo.haproxy